- This is a brief letter requesting a favor from the reader. Consider the reader's kindness to respond to your request.

 - Tell the reader that the details furnished by the reader would be kept confidential.

 - Request a prompt response and be grateful for the reader's response.

 [Subject: Normally bold, summarizes the intention of the letter] -Optional-

 Good day!
 We would like to request your cooperation in processing the application of Ms. Samantha Smith for credit with our company.
 In her forms, she has written your company as a reference, as she has done some financial transactions with you in the past as a client.
 We kindly request that you fill us in on her credit history with you.
 Please be informed that everything you divulge to us will be kept confidential and will only be used for the purpose of finalizing her application with our company.
 We appreciate your time and effort in getting back to us.
 Thank you.

 cc: [Name of copy recipient] - Optional -

-Credit letter asking details to a credit reference.
+Credit letter study an applicant's credit reference.

 Further things to consider when writing credit letters to clients

 Credit letters are a written commitment by a third party, issued to guarantee payment of goods and services only, when the seller provides the acceptable documentation.
 Credit letters are usually issued by financial institutions such as banks.
 However, in some cases, mutual funds and insurance companies may issue these letters under certain circumstances.
 Credit letters are used to guarantee that the buyers' payments to the sellers will be received for the correct amount and on time.
 If something comes up and the buyer is unable to pay the seller, the financial institution that issued the letter pays the seller.